rickellis/Arch-Linux-Install-Guide/README.md

 __NOTE:__ I typically only use two volumes (swap and root) rather than 3 (swap, root, and home) so I can encrypt the entire root volume with my home directory in it.
 If you prefer three volumes then you'll need to adjust all the disc operations that follow.

 __ALSO:__ _The amount of swap space is a function of how much ram you have.
-The minimum, assuming you have at least 8GB of RAM, should be 4GB, up to 1.5 times RAM. (ie, 8GB RAM = 12GB swap)._
+The minimum, assuming you have at least 8GB of RAM, should be 4GB, up to 1.5 times RAM (ie, 8GB RAM = 12GB swap) if you typically run multiple RAM intensive processes simultaneously.
+The average user won't need much swap._

 The sizes below can be specified in megabytes (100M) or gigs (10G)